dyrel78/INFO_201/milestone2/milestone2.md

 ### Alternative Success Scenarios (if applicable)

 1. Customer can hover over Cart button
+2. Show's compact version of cart order, able to modify if need be.

 ### Exceptions (if applicable)

+N/A
 ### Other

 N/A